romanowski/blog/AkkaPaint.md

 Perceptive reader will surely notice here a potential inconvenience - with a lot of incoming messages during the resharding process, the buffer can overflow.
 Sadly, all you can do is to resize the buffer by setting `akka.cluster.sharding.buffer-size` configuration parameter.

-The board size can be easily changed without any current data loss.
+A current state of the board persists even after changing the size of it in the code.
 Shards and entities will be dynamically created at runtime in case of board resizing.

 Multiple users
 -------------